Code-Institute-Submissions/project-6/README.md

 - **0.2**
   - Created fundamental for `listings` app (for pages such as `houses.html`, `house.html` or `search.html`)
   - separated `templates` and `static` for each of the app
-  - Added testing via Django build in tests
+  - added testing via Django build in tests

 - **0.3**
   *As I did not have enough data as well as I thought that this project will be too similar to my 4th project I decided to change the project slightly.*
   - Changed `plants.html` and `plant.html` to match the project definition
-  - Added env variables to hide keys
+  - Added venv variables to hide keys
   - Added `if` statement to swap between testing and production database
   - Created single listing model
   - Added fundamental for `accounts` app